 As I spent only a week in Berlin, I was not eligible to attend a cluster, so my report depends on a friend who both understands the German virus math and who participates in several clusters.

-He reported that in the clusters he met a number of high-level Revels who he had never seen before.
+He reported that in the clusters he met a number of high-level women who he had never seen before.

-I immediately thought that these are women who have given up on sitting in milongas watching unskilled girls reap all the attention.
-An invitation to a group where they know they will dance is a very serious and massive improvement in the tango landscape for advanced women dancers.
+These must be women who have given up on sitting in milongas watching unskilled girls reap all the attention.
+An invitation to a group where they know they will dance would be a welcome addition to the tango landscape for advanced women dancers.

 Other friends report to me that the cluster system has also accelerated commitments to dancing both roles.
 This in effect increases the number of dancing opportunities in a room of 10 dancers by a factor of 3.5 (from 5 partnerings to 18).